Keiryu sight fishing may not be the right terminology. What I mean is

 This is the method I wrote about in the Ultralight Worm Fishing article.
 The photos show the TenkaraBum Tactical Nymphing Sighter but size 2.5 tenkara line will work as well.

-Tie three to four yarn markers on the line so that the lowest one is above the surface when the split shot is just occasionally ticking the bottom.
+Tie three to four yarn markers around the main portion of the line so that the lowest one is above the surface when the split shot is just occasionally ticking the bottom.
 Watch the markers for indication of a strike or a snag.

 For this rig, fishing across is better than fishing upstream.